South Platte River near Deckers.

-Deckers is a tiny village surrounded by the Pike National Forest, known for its world-class fly-fishing.
+Deckers is a tiny village surrounded by thick forest, known for its world-class fly-fishing.
 There are only a few shops in town, a general store, a fly shop and some lodging.
 Most of the tourists are in town to catch fish.
 It’s located about two hours from Denver.

 South Platte River offers about a twenty mile stretch of easy access points for fishing by town.
 You can definitely haul in some fat rainbow and brown trout here.
 Camping, biking, hiking and sight-seeing are also popular activities around Deckers.

 Dining options include Decker’s Corner for espresso, food, ice cream and beer, or the Sprucewood Inn Restaurant, located twelve miles from town on the way to the plains.
 It’s a rugged, dirt-biker bar and grill.
 It has a small menu of burgers, hot dog, burritos and green chili.

 South Platte River – The stretch of river near Deckers is a world-class fishing spot.